-- There is evidence from occupational epidemiologic studies for an association between TCDD exposure and increases in cancer at all sites, in lung cancer and, perhaps, at other sites, but the data are insufficient on their own to demonstrate a causal association. - There is extensive carcinogenicity in both sexes of multiple species at multiple sites. - There is general agreement that the mode of TCDD's carcinogenicity is AhR dependent and proceeds through modification of the action of a number of receptor and hormone systems involved in cell growth and differentiation, such as the epidermal growth factor receptor and estrogen receptor. - Key events such as equivalent body burdens in animals and in human populations expressing an association between exposure to TCDD and cancer, and the determination of active AhR and dioxin responsive elements in the general human population.
-There is no reason to believe that these events would not occur in the occupational cohorts studied.
+- There is strong and consistent evidence from occupational epidemiologic studies for an association between TCDD exposure and increases in cancer at all sites, in lung cancer and, perhaps, at other sites, but the data are insufficient on their own to demonstrate a causal association. - There is extensive carcinogenicity in both sexes of multiple species at multiple sites. - There is general agreement that the mode of TCDD's carcinogenicity is AhR dependent and proceeds through modification of the action of a number of receptor and hormone systems involved in cell growth and differentiation, such as the epidermal growth factor receptor and estrogen receptor. - The human AhR and rodent AhR are similar in structure and function and, once transformed, both bind to the same DNA response elements, designated DRE's. - Human and rodent tissue and organ cultures respond to TCDD and related chemicals in a similar manner and at similar concentrations.

-Other individual dioxin-like compounds are characterized as "likely" human carcinogens primarily because of the lack of epidemiological evidence associated with their carcinogenicity, although the inference based on toxicity equivalence is strong that they would behave in humans as TCDD does.
+Other individual dioxin-like compounds are characterized as "likely" human carcinogens primarily because of the lack of epidemiological evidence associated with their carcinogenicity, although the inference based on toxic equivalency is strong that they would behave in humans as TCDD does.
 Other factors, such as the lack of congener-specific chronic bioassays, also support this characterization.
-For each congener, the degree of certainty is dependent on the available congener-specific data and their consistency with the generalized mode of action that underpins toxicity equivalence for TCDD and related compounds.
+For each congener, the degree of certainty is dependent on the available congener-specific data and their consistency with the generalized mode of action that underpins toxic equivalency for TCDD and related compounds.
 On the basis of this logic, complex environmental mixtures of TCDD and dioxin-like compounds should be characterized as "likely" carcinogens, with the degree of certainty of the characterization being dependent on the constituents of the mixture, when known.
-For instance, the hazard potential, although "likely," would be characterized differently for a mixture whose TEQ was dominated by OCDD as compared with one which was dominated by pentaCDF.
+For instance, the hazard potential, although "likely," would be characterized differently for a mixture whose TEQ was dominated by OCDD as compared with one dominated by pentaCDF.

-Although uncertainties remain regarding quantitative estimates of upper bound cancer risk from dioxin and related compounds, efforts of this reassessment to bring more data into the evaluation of cancer potency have resulted in evaluation of the slope of the dose-response curve at the low end of the observed range (using the $LED{01}$ ) using a simple proportional (linear) model and a calculation of both upper bound risk and margin of exposure (MOE) based on human equivalent background exposures and associated body burdens.
-Evaluation of shape parameters (used to estimate degree of linearity or nonlinearity of dose-response within the range of observation) for biochemical effects indicates that many of these biochemical effects can be hypothesized to be to key events in a generalized dioxin mode-of action model.
-These analyses do not argue for significant departures from linearity below a calculated $ED{01}$ for endpoints potentially related to cancer response, for at least one to two orders of magnitude lower exposure.
+Although uncertainties remain regarding quantitative estimates of upper bound cancer risk from dioxin and related compounds, efforts of this reassessment to bring more data into the evaluation of cancer potency have resulted in evaluation of the slope of the dose-response curve at the low end of the observed range (using the LED{01}) using a simple proportional (linear) model and a calculation of both upper bound risk and margin of exposure (MOE) based on human equivalent background exposures and associated body burdens.
+Evaluation of shape parameters (used to estimate degree of linearity or nonlinearity of dose-response within the range of observation) for biochemical effects indicates that many of these biochemical effects can be hypothesized as key events in a generalized dioxin mode-of-action model.
+These analyses do not argue for significant departures from linearity below a calculated ED{01} for endpoints potentially related to cancer response, extending down to at least one to two orders of magnitude lower exposure.